ICLEI World CongressICLEI Local Governments for SustainabilityCity of São Paulo

 Congress Location

-One of the main venues of the ICLEI World Congress 2024 will be Parque Ibirapuera, South America’s most visited park.
+One of the main venues of the ICLEI World Congress 2024 was Parque Ibirapuera, South America’s most visited park.
 Designed by renowned landscape architect Roberto Burle Marx, Parque Ibirapuera was inaugurated in 1954 to commemorate the city’s 400th anniversary, and it is a striking example of embracing nature within a city’s limits.

 Pavilhão das Culturas Brasileiras in the city of São Paulo.